 Eagle Leadership Series Events: Students need to attend a minimum of THREE of the six events tagged as Eagle Leadership Series events.
 Students will earn one point for each event attended throughout the year.
 Learn more about Eagle Leadership Series Events below.

-Other Campus Events and Activities: Students need to attend a minimum of THREE events offered in six event categories.
+Other Campus Events and Activities: Students need to attend a minimum of TWO events offered in five event categories.
 Students will earn one point for each event attended.
-The six categories and their qualifying events are listed below.
+The five categories and their qualifying events are listed below.

 To get a point for Academic Enrichment, you need to attend an event designed to connect you to academic growth within the college.
 This could be an event with your Academic Advisor, a college transfer fair, faculty lecture, Midterm Marathon, or a handful of others.
 To see the full list, visit www.kirkwood.edu/events and select the “Search” option near the top right of the screen.
 Click the “CATEGORY” button and choose “Academic Enrichment” from the drop-down menu.